 You can find this mushroom in most nutrition stores (locally and online) in raw powder form or as a standardized extract.
 Most people opt for capsule formulas, but if you’d like to mix it with coffee, tea or another drink (it doesn’t really taste good!) then go with the powder.

-The following are three of the best, high quality lion’s mane mushroom supplements I’d recommend:
+The following are two of the best, high quality lion’s mane mushroom supplements I’d recommend: